holycrap872/ucls-ml-ai/CourseMaterial/00_foundations_of_intelligence/01_search_space_battleship/lesson_plan.md

 In this kickoff lesson, students are exposed to the concept of "search space".
-First they learn the requisite vocabulary and then they start to apply it to common problems (like baking a cake or running race).
+First they learn the requisite vocabulary and then they start to apply it to common problems (like baking a cake or running a race).
 Finally, we start to talk about "search techniques" by playing Search Space Battleship and discuss what they learned.

 This lesson and the one that follows on the Turing Test form the basis of the
 class: technical mixed with philosophical.